 - A Neurodivergent Career--Making Work Fit Us

-Kattni (she/her) is a creator, programmer, maker, photographer, musician, intermittent chef, one-time gardener, and collector of excellent bags.
+Kattni (she/her) is a creator, programmer, maker, writer, photographer, classically trained vocalist, air plant cultivator, and fledgling synth nerd.
 She is passionate about building and maintaining safe and inclusive communities, learning new things, creating approachable information, and sharing her knowledge.
 She is tolerated by a cat and three kittens who continue to let her live with them.

 - The Source of Change: Bettering Online Open Source Communities Can Begin with You

-- Djangonaut Space: How Mentorship Programs Impact The Open Source Community
+- Djangonaut Space: A Mentorship Program For Open Source

 I am a 20 year career professional in software development, with a background in computer science, electrical engineering, and machine learning, from the days before deep learning.
 I worked on early iterations of recommender systems and quickly realized that content recommendation is a race to the bottom for the most salacious clickbait.
 From there I moved on to b2b SaaS products and have worked as a platform engineer in a number of organizations since then.
 In recent years, I have moved back into AI and now work on generative AI tools for code generation and analysis.
 On the side, I am building distributed AI systems for ethically moderating social media.